Care & Feeding of Your WordPress Website

 WordPress itself is updated several times a year.
-Minor updates are automatic, but you may need to log in to your dashboard to install major updates.
-Themes and plugins are also updated periodically.
-A security plugin (see next section) can send you update alerts, or you can set up automatic updates.
+Minor updates are automatic, but you will need to log in to your Dashboard to install major updates.
+A security plugin (see next section) can email you alerts when an update becomes available.

 Use a Security Plugin

 The first thing I install on a new WordPress website is a security plugin.
 There are excellent, free security plugins that protect your site in a myriad of ways.
 For example, they can scan your files daily to check whether they match the files in the WordPress repository, and email you if there’s a discrepancy.
 They can alert you to needed updates.
 They can notify you whenever someone logs in to your Dashboard.
 They can lock out hackers who try to log in, and show you the usernames they tried.